AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Audio Modality

+Audio generation works are split into two main lines of work: speech generation and audio generation.
+We discuss them separately below.

+\textbf{Speech.} Here, we discuss the unconditional speech generation works.
+In general, these methods can also be slightly modified to apply to the conditional settings (e.g., text-to-speech that is discussed in Section \ref{sec:crossmodal_audio}).
 WaveNet \cite{oord2016wavenet} is the first deep generative model for audio generation.
 It is an autoregressive model that predicts the next audio sample conditioned on previous audio samples, which are built based on causal convolutional layers.
 Subsequently, some other works such as SampleRNN \cite{mehri2017samplernn} and WaveRNN \cite{kalchbrenner2018efficient} also adopt an autoregressive approach while improving the modeling of long-term dependencies \cite{mehri2017samplernn} and reducing the sampling time \cite{kalchbrenner2018efficient}.
 VQ-VAE \cite{van2017neural} leverages a VAE to encode a latent representation for audio synthesis.
 Some works \cite{rezende2015variational,kingma2018glow} also explore a NF-based approach to generate audio.
 Notably, Parallel WaveNet \cite{oord2018parallel} distills a trained WaveNet model into a flow-based IAF \cite{kingma2016improved} model for the sake of efficient training and sampling.
 WaveGlow \cite{prenger2019waveglow} extends the flow-based Glow \cite{kingma2018glow} with WaveNet for efficient and high-quality audio synthesis.
 WaveFlow \cite{ping2020waveflow} builds upon WaveGlow, further improving the fidelity and synthesis speed.
 ClariNet \cite{ping2019clarinet} distills a flow-based Gaussian IAF model from the autoregressive WaveNet.
-WaveGAN \cite{donahue2018adversarial}, MelGAN \cite{kumar2019melgan} and HiFi-GAN \cite{kong2020hifi} adopt a GAN-based approach to generating audio, with MelGAN and HiFi-GAN providing significant improvements in generation speed.
-Parallel WaveGAN \cite{yamamoto2020parallel} and Multi-band MelGAN \cite{yang2021multi} further improve the speed of audio waveform generation.
+WaveGAN \cite{donahue2018adversarial} and MelGAN \cite{kumar2019melgan} adopt a GAN-based approach to generating audio, with MelGAN providing significant improvements in generation speed.
+Parallel WaveGAN \cite{yamamoto2020parallel} further improves the speed of audio waveform generation.
 Diffusion-based audio generation has also been explored in DiffWave \cite{kong2021diffwave} and WaveGrad \cite{chen2021wavegrad}, which show strong performance.
-Recently, Audio-LM \cite{borsos2023audiolm} casts audio generation as a language modeling task which is capable of long-term consistency.